-- X I will not Access the drum without the authority of trained, competent and authorised person who has undertaken specific Truckmixer drum entry training - 2. ✓ I will Review the generic Risk Assessment that is provided by all MPA members so as to make it site specific.
-Speak to the Plant Supervisor for a copy of the company's own risk assessment template - 3.
-VI will Record any additional risks and take any additional precautions required - 4. ✓ I will Complete a Truckmixer entry "Permit to Work" document.
-The Plant Supervisor will confirm that appropriate training and controls are followed. - 5.
-X I will not Enter the drum unless you have been assessed as fit and well (and have full understanding of the emergency procedures before undertaking the task) - 6. ✓ I will Park the Truckmixer centrally under the designated Truckmixer platform. - 7.
-X I will not Open the Truckmixer platform access hatch until the vehicle is correctly centrally positioned - 8. ✓ I will Switch off the Truckmixer, apply the handbrake and remove the keys.
+- 1. ✓ I will Review the generic Risk Assessment that is provided by all MPA members so as to make it site specific.
+Speak to the Plant Supervisor for a copy of the company's own risk assessment template - 2.
+VI will Record any additional risks and take any additional precautions required - 3. ✓ I will Complete a Truckmixer entry "Permit to Work" document.
+The Plant Supervisor will confirm that appropriate training and controls are followed. - 4. ✓ I will Park the Truckmixer centrally under the designated Truckmixer platform. - 5. ✓ I will Switch off the Truckmixer, apply the handbrake and remove the keys.
 These should be kept with the person entering the drum.
-Follow the local sites isolation procedures - 9.
-V I will Physically lock off the drum to prevent drum rotation
+Follow the local sites isolation procedures - 6. ✓ I will Physically lock off the drum to prevent drum rotation and check that the lock off is effective. - 7. ✓ I will Display a "Person in Drum" sign adjacent to the vehicle in a prominent location - 8. 🗸 I will Remove at least one hatch prior to entry - 9. 🖌 I will Wear correct PPE - 10. ✓ I will Only ever work with a fully trained "second person" - 11.
+V I will Ensure your "second person" has a telephone or communication device in case of emergency